junfeisu/sjfScroll/README.md

   * The option `gradient` is to set the change unit of wheel or keydown events (滚一下滚动10px或者上翻10px)

+  * the user to set the options API is sjfScroll.setOptions(param)

+    the param is a object which contains one attribute or more of options

 And now you can use sjf-scroll in your project easily

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).